AndyEhrhardt/bop-broker/README.md

-[x] - song details modal
-[x] - chart.js for historical song value
-[x] - incorporate buy/sell modal component into song deatils page [] - conditional buy based on user's buying power
-[] - table containing all other charts the song appears on
+[] - two options for views in the porfolio page (split current view into two views to make the page more horizontal) [] - allow user to view song details from either quick portfolio or the portfolio page [] - ^clicking trade button will not trigger song details